Kim Burgess: Development

 Squerciati liked her character's "energy and happiness" and said, "I'm hoping that she maintains some of that joy.
 I think part of it is because she's green, but another part of it is because she's a driven, joyful person.
 She knows what she wants."
 Squerciati liked that Burgess was not the perfect officer and made mistakes, as she found it very relatable.

-Burgess wanted to be promoted to the Intelligence Unit, but her partner Kevin Atwater (LaRoyce Hawkins) was promoted over her instead.
+In the show, Burgess wants to be promoted to the Intelligence Unit, but her partner Kevin Atwater (LaRoyce Hawkins) is promoted over her.
 Squerciati was "taken aback" by the development and explained "when I read it, I went to executive producer Derek Haas and writer Michael Brandt and said, 'Are you kidding me?
 I didn't make Intelligence?'
 I kind of mixed up that I wasn't really Kim Burgess."
 The incident made Squerciati realize that she had become protective of her character and was upset for her.
 She also thought Burgess and Atwater's friendship would be tested by his promotion.
 Sgt.
-Hank Voight (Jason Beghe) later offered Burgess a promotion to Intelligence, but she turned it down.
+Hank Voight (Jason Beghe) later offers Burgess a promotion to Intelligence, but she turns it down.
 Squerciati commented that Burgess would question whether she had made a mistake and Squerciati hoped it was not a one-time offer.